Master Keyword List

 6. Percent range -- This function is good for hiding the extremes of Demand (for example, the lowest 25% and the highest 10%).

-For example, you'll use the Value Demand filter when studying the big picture Demand for your 3 potential Site Concepts ("greater than" 1,000) and again when looking at Demand Depth ("greater than" 500).
+For example, you'll use the Value Demand filter when studying the Overall Demand ("greater than" 1,000) for your three potential Site Concepts and again when looking at Demand Depth ("greater than" 500), both discussed in DAY 2 of the Action Guide.

 Real Supply Filter